 New golden owners often ask, “How often should a golden retriever be groomed?”

-They should be thoroughly brushed once every one to two weeks and other grooming should be done on a regular basis.
+They should be thoroughly brushed once every one to two weeks, and other grooming should be done regularly.

-For example, retrievers can easily get ear infections if their ears are not cleaned once a week.
+For example, retrievers can quickly get ear infections if their ears are not cleaned once a week.

 Goldens should be brushed and combed thoroughly two to four times per month to reduce shedding and prevent painful matting.